 This section collects information on the amount and value of fishery production.
 Fishery products are simply distinguished in three main categories (fish, crustaceans, and clams/mollusks) with the idea that a detailed list of fish species be developed at the country level.
 The information refers to the past 12 months.
-However, due to the irregularity of fishing activities - in absence of production records - the total production is annualized combining detailed records on the last fishing experience and the frequency of the activity.
+However, due to the irregularity of fishing activities - in absence of production records - the total production is annualized combining detailed records on the typical fishing day experience and the frequency of the activity (number of months fishing was done by the household/holding in the last 12 months).